sns-sdks/python-youtube/docs/docs/installation.md

 ## Testing

-If you have been installing the requirements use ``make env``.
+Run `make env` after you have installed the project requirements.
-You can use following command to test the code
+Once completed, you can run code tests with

 ```shell
 $ make tests-html